 Robert Jackson speaks regularly at international conferences.
-During the past few years, he has spoken in Australia (Brisbane [ACU], Melbourne (Monash and Deakin); Austria (Vienna [OSCE; University of Vienna]; Wels [Council of Europe]; Belgium (Brussels [European Parliament]; Bruges [EFTRE]); Canada (University of Toronto; Calgary University; Montreal [McGill University]; Ottawa [ISREV]); Denmark (Odense); Estonia (Tartu [REDCo; Tartu University; Tallin]); Finland [University of Helsinki]; France (Strasbourg, Paris [Council of Europe; IESR]); Klingenthal [REDCo; ICCS]); Germany (Berlin [CoGREE], Bremen [EASR], Hamburg [REDCo], Hannover (Herrenhausen); Greece (Athens [Council of Europe]); Iceland (Reykjavik); Indonesia (Makassar University[Oslo Coalition]); Italy (Perugia University [OSCE]); Japan (Tokyo [Taisho & Aoyama Universities]); Republic of Korea (Seoul [Sogang University]); Morocco (Rabat); the Netherlands (Leeuwarden [IRE], Driebergen [ISREV], Utrecht [ENRECA]); Norway (Stavanger University, Oslo [Nobel Institute; MF; University of Oslo, European Wergeland Centre, Oslo and Akershus University College), Kristiansand University, Norwegian University of Science and Technology, Trondheim); Poland (Krakow [British Council]; the Russian Federation (Nizhniy Novgorod [Council of Europe]; St Petersburg [REDCo and Council of Europe]); South Africa (Cape Town and Stellenbosch Universities [IRE], Durban [IAHR]; Spain (Granada University [REDCo], Toledo and Madrid [OSCE]), University of Murcia; Sweden (Lund University; Karlstad University; Stockholm University; Södertörn University); Turkey (Istanbul [ISAV; United Nations AoC]); and the USA (Schenectady [ISREV], San Antonio, Atlanta [AAR], Chicago [ISREV]).
+In recent years, he has spoken in Australia (Brisbane [ACU], Melbourne (Monash and Deakin); Austria (Vienna [OSCE; University of Vienna]; Wels [Council of Europe]; Belgium (Brussels [European Parliament]; Bruges [EFTRE]); Canada (University of Toronto; Calgary University; Montreal [McGill University]; Ottawa [ISREV]); Denmark (Odense); Estonia (Tartu University; Tallin]); Finland [University of Helsinki; University of Eastern Finland]; France (Strasbourg, Paris [Council of Europe; IESR]); Klingenthal [REDCo; ICCS]); Germany (Berlin [CoGREE], Bremen [EASR], Hamburg [REDCo], Hannover (Herrenhausen); Greece (Athens [Council of Europe]); Iceland (Reykjavik); Indonesia (Makassar University[Oslo Coalition]); Italy (Perugia University [OSCE]); Japan (Tokyo [Taisho & Aoyama Universities]); Republic of Korea (Seoul [Sogang University]); Morocco (Rabat); the Netherlands (Leeuwarden [IRE], Driebergen [ISREV], Utrecht [ENRECA]); Norway (Stavanger University, Oslo [Nobel Institute; Norwegian University of Theology MF, Oslo; University of Oslo, European Wergeland Centre, Oslo Metropolitan University), Kristiansand University, Norwegian University of Science and Technology, Trondheim; Bergen University); Poland (Krakow [British Council]; the Russian Federation (Nizhniy Novgorod [Council of Europe]; St Petersburg [REDCo and Council of Europe]); South Africa (Cape Town and Stellenbosch Universities [IRE], Durban [IAHR]; Spain (Granada University [REDCo], Toledo and Madrid [OSCE]), University of Murcia; Sweden (Lund University; Karlstad University; Stockholm University; Södertörn University); Turkey (Istanbul [ISAV; United Nations AoC]); and the USA (Schenectady [ISREV], San Antonio, Atlanta [AAR], Chicago [ISREV]).

 Robert Jackson is an Editor of the Waxmann book series Religious Diversity and Education in Europe (published in Germany).
 He was Editor of the , the main English Language international research journal in the field, for 15 years, from 1996-2011.
 He serves on the editorial boards of several international journals, including: